What we get up to in the bathroom is rarely discussed, despite it being a natural part of our daily life.

 3 out of 10 Brits Use Toilet Tactics to Sound-proof Their Poo

 Often, us Brits are regarded as a prudish nation.
-We’re usually embarrassed of the most natural act.
+We’re usually embarrassed by the most natural act.
 But, no matter how flustered we get - when we’ve got to go, we’ve got to go.
 When it comes to doing the deed, 3 in 10 (29%) Brits admit to hiding the noise in public bathrooms or at someone else’s house.
 For those that aren’t in the know, here are some of the top tricks for sound-proofing your poo.
 Pre-business, you can run the tap or pad the bowl with toilet paper.
 Or mid-business, you can cough or flush the toilet at the same time.
 Whilst being prudish may be regarded as a bad thing, you can’t deny it has led to some ingenious toilet tactics.

 1 out of 3 Women Wipe the Wrong Way - Increasing Their Chances of a UTI